thunderrabbit/barefoot_rob/content/events/2022/07/30eight-kilometer-barefoot-walk-8km-to-the-beach-for-sunset.en.md

 1000 yen

+Let's enjoy a nice walk together, exploring some of the Kamakura area.
+We'll make our way down to Enoshima beach.
-Bring your own lunch and optional bathing suit.
-We'll eat on the beach in Enoshima.
+Feel free to bring food to eat while we enjoy the sunset on the beach in Enoshima.

 We might have a special guest tour guide from [KSGG](https://volunteerguide-ksgg.jp/)!

-We might be able to swim after walking.

 # Details: